delongmeng-aws/deep-learning-healthcare/README.md

-# deep-learning-healthcare
+# Deep Learning for Healthcare

-deep learning projects for healthcare applications
+This is a collection of my deep learning projects for healthcare applications.